JahidIqbal/book-catalogue-web/README.md

-#Book Store Application
+### Book Store Application

-This is a simple book catalog application built using React, Redux, and Typescript.
-The application allows users to browse and manage a collection of books.
+This is a simple book store application that allows users to browse and manage a collection of books.

+## Technologies
+Reactjs,Redux,Typescript,Nodejs,MongoDB,Express

 ## Features